 Performing a collection with Trace Collector¶

-where the environment variables
+where the environment variable

 itac module.
 Trace Collector supports several different collection types, which are stored in different libraries; to perform a different collection, one can replace the

--lVT line with a link to a different library, e.g.,
+libVT.so library with a different library, e.g.,

--lVTim for tracing MPI load imbalance.
+libVTim.so for tracing MPI load imbalance.
 The available collections are listed here.

-As mentioned above, some features of Trace Collector currently do not work with the Cray MPI wrappers.
+Some features of Trace Collector currently do not work with the Cray MPI wrappers.
 Please see the known issues section below for a description of these.

 Following code completion, Trace Collector will produce several files in the directory from which the job was launched, including a file named